ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/setup-local-docker-selenium-hub.md

 docker_hub_1       /opt/bin/entry_point.sh   Up      0.0.0.0:4444->4444/tcp
 ```

-**Note:** the hub default only accepts a maximum 5 sessions to run parallel at a time (although you configure more, see the official documentation).
+**Note:** by default the hub only accepts a maximum of 5 sessions to run in parallel at a time, even if you configure more, see the official documentation.

 ## 5. Optional: Installing a hub with "Live-view" through VNC ##

-If you want to watch your test case being played live for debugging purpose you can use the following docker-compose.yml:
+If you want to watch your test case live for debugging purpose you can use the following docker-compose.yml:

     hub:
      image: selenium/hub:3.8.1